pipcet/jordan-android/system/core/init/readme.txt

 ---------------
 By default, programs executed by init will drop stdout and stderr into /dev/null.
-To help with debugging, you can execute your program via the Andoird program logwrapper.
+To help with debugging, you can execute your program via the Android program logwrapper.
 This will redirect stdout/stderr into the Android logging system (accessed via logcat).

 For example